InnNhi24/VibeTune/README.md

 # 🎧 VibeTune — AI Prosody Learning App

+Find your English rhythm — speak with confidence, not perfection.

 ## 🧭 Overview

 VibeTune is a mobile-first AI-powered prosody learning app designed to help English learners improve their pronunciation, prosody, grammar, vocabulary, and conversational fluency through friendly, natural-sounding chats with an AI tutor — just like having a casual coffee conversation ☕.